NebulousCloud/helix-plugins/crafting/README.md

 To add new items, either add the item normally using files or use the 'sh_items.lua' file, the default set of items are a very miniscule amount and may have little use for your purposes.

+## Dependencies
+This plugin depends on the netstream2 library, but does not come with it.
+If you experience errors, that is what you should try installing first.

 ## Schemas
 This plugin SHOULD work for any Schema, if there are any innate compatibilities with any other Schema's it's down to the Schema author or you to fix them.